-To ensure an even cooking result, do not place your food and the accessory in the cooking compartment until rapid heating is complete.
+To ensure an even cooking result, do not place your food in the cooking compartment until rapid heat up is complete.

 Making settings

 Ensure you have selected a suitable type of heating.
 The temperature must be set to above 100 °C, otherwise the rapid heating function cannot be started.